wavesfi/jekyll-shell-theme/ABOUT.md

 - From the community, for the community
 - Launched via "Liquidity Staking"
 - Governed by DAO token holders
+- Developing DeFi DApps that benefit node stakers and the whole ecosystem

 ### WHY?